microsoft/winget-pkgs/doc/manifest/schema/1.1.0/singleton.md

  **Optional Field**

   This key represents the path logs will be directed to if the installer supports specifying the log path in a user configurable location.
-The **&lt;LOGPATH&gt;** token can be included in the switch value so the Windows Package Manager will replace the token with user provided path.
+The **&lt;LOGPATH&gt;** token can be included in the switch value so the Windows Package Manager will replace the token with the user provided path.
 </details>

 <details>